- How is cancer of the esophagus treated?

 If the cancer is in the lower part of the esophagus (near the stomach) or at the place where the esophagus and stomach meet (the gastroesophageal or GE junction), the surgeon will remove part of the stomach, the part of the esophagus containing the cancer, and about 3 to 4 inches of normal esophagus above this.
 Then the stomach is connected to what is left of the esophagus either high in the chest or in the neck.

 If the tumor is in the upper or middle part of the esophagus, most of the esophagus will need to be removed to be sure to get enough tissue above the cancer.
 The stomach will then be brought up and connected to the esophagus in the neck.
-If the stomach cannot be used to replace the esophagus, the surgeon may use a piece of the intestine instead.
+If for some reason the stomach can’t be pulled up to attach it to the remaining part of the esophagus, the surgeon may use a piece of the intestine to bridge the gap between the two.
 When a piece of intestine is used, it must be moved without damaging its blood vessels.
 If the vessels are damaged, not enough blood will get to that piece of intestine, and the tissue will die.

 Esophagectomy may be done using either of 2 main types of techniques.
-The standard, open technique uses one or more large incisions (cuts) in the neck, chest, or abdomen to perform the surgery.
+In the standard, open technique, the surgeon operates through one or more large incisions (cuts) in the neck, chest, or abdomen.
 In minimally invasive surgery, the surgeon operates through several smaller incisions using special long, thin surgical instruments.

-If the cancer has not yet spread beyond the esophagus, removing the esophagus may cure the cancer.
+If the cancer has not yet spread far beyond the esophagus, removing the esophagus (and nearby lymph nodes) may cure the cancer.
 Unfortunately, most esophageal cancers are not found early enough for doctors to cure them with surgery.